 Sure “real” things happen in our lives that we’d rather not experience.

 For instance, the fact was that Joanne’s mother had fallen and needed care.

 But it goes deeper than what actually happened.

 Feelings or our emotions arise from our thinking about the thoughts we’re having about the person or situation.

-Overwhelm comes from believing and reliving thinking about the past or the future that may or may not be true and making that thinking more and more real and intense.
+Overwhelm comes from believing and reliving thinking about the past or creating a future that may or may not be true and making that thinking more and more real and intense.

 It comes from thinking you only have a few or no good options in a situation–and not wanting any of them.

-It’s recognizing what’s causing it (our thinking) and deliberately settling down so new thought can bubble up.
+It’s recognizing that you’re over-thinking and allowing yourself to settle down so new thought can bubble up…

 New ideas cannot break through an overwhelming swirl of fear and doubt.